Account Executive - Quantum

 • The desire to help out at events, such as setting up and briefing brand ambassadors, when needed.

-• The capacity to brief designers according to client requirements, processing jobs through the studio, dealing with amends and sending design concepts to clients.
+• The capacity to brief designers according to the client requirements, processing jobs through the studio, dealing with amends, and sending design concepts to clients.

-• Learn how to spec print jobs and release collateral to print, including generating production specifications in partnership with suppliers, preparing purchase orders and coordinating deliveries.
+• To learn how to spec print jobs and release collateral to print, including generating production specifications in partnership with suppliers, preparing purchase orders, and coordinating deliveries.

 • Knowledge and understanding of basic platforms including Microsoft and Google tools.

-• 22 days holiday per year + Bank Holidays, Christmas shutdown and birthday
+• 22 days holiday per year + Bank Holidays, Christmas shutdown and your birthday

 • Enhanced Maternity and Paternity benefit